Restriction will continue, but selective relaxations in non-containment zones

 Centre hints at further lockdown relaxations depending on situation

-Hotspots or red zones are those areas where either there are large number of COVID-19 cases or the doubling rate of infection is less than four days, Agarwal explained.
+Hotspots or red zones are those areas where either there are a large number of COVID-19 cases or the doubling rate of infection is less than four days, Agarwal explained.

 "In these hotspots, local administrations delineate containment zones and buffer zones to control spread of the disease.
 No relaxations are permitted in these containment zones," he said, adding strict perimeter control will be continue and nothing except essential services will be allowed there.